-Where h is the share of the population below the poverty line, is the mean income among the non-poor and is the mean income among the poor.
+Where h is the share of the population below the poverty line, \(\bar Y\) is the mean income in society and \(\bar Y_p\) is the mean income among the poor.
 For most of the calculations of the Miser Index, the poverty line of 2 PPP (purchasing power parity) dollars a day has been used.

 The Miser Index can be interpreted as the total income gap needed to make sure that all the poor would have an income just above the poverty line.

 The Data Material used to calculate the Miser Index is from the World Development Indicators.

 Looking at income distributions between countries in the world over time, we can calculate the worldwide Miser Index, as can be seen in the panel below.
 In sum, the world has become approximately 50% more miserly from 1975 to 2005.